bufbuild/protobuf-es/packages/protobuf-test/README.md

 github.com/protocolbuffers/protobuf.
 They cover many edge cases for both code generation and serialization.

-Most tests are run several times, once with the generated TypeScript code, once with the generated JavaScript code, and with a message type that is created at runtime from a file descriptor set.
+Many test cases are run several times, once with the generated TypeScript code, once with the generated JavaScript code, and once with types created at runtime from a file descriptor set.

-We use target es2017 to compile the tests, even though we use BigInt literals, which require es2020.
-We do that to ensure that @bufbuild/protobuf can be used with the lower target.
+Two cover the code path for our string-based fallback for 64-bit integers, the entire suite should be run with the environment variable `BUF_BIGINT_DISABLE=1`, which disables our BigInt feature detection.